dollhaus/microblog/README.md

 # requirements

 * Jquery 3 or above
-* A central container with the ID "dynamicContainer" (yes, I'll fix this at some point for proepr initialisation...)
+* A central container with the ID "dynamicContainer" (yes, I'll fix this at some point for proper initialisation...)
+* A wrapping container around *dynamicContainer* called "scrollContainer" (some strange behaviour from flexboxes here)
 * jqueryOverlayScrollbars.js from https://github.com/KingSora/OverlayScrollbars